kwebio/kweb-docs/faq.rst

 It's running on a $50/month EC2 instance.
 Try visiting the same list URL in two different browser windows and notice how they synchronize in realtime.

-You can see another of other demo Kweb projects here: `kwebio/kweb-demos <https://github.com/kwebio/kweb-demos/tree/master/>`_
+You can see a number of other example Kweb projects here: `kwebio/kweb-demos <https://github.com/kwebio/kweb-demos/tree/master/>`_

 How do I enable HTTPS?
 ----------------------